Year 9/ S9

 Alcohol and the law

-Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol, pages 62 – 63 Teacher Workbook; Go through each of the laws thoroughly.
+Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol, pages 62 – 63 Teacher Workbook There is a full version sheet specifically for Scotland, which has a different BAC limit for driving; Go through each of the laws thoroughly.
 Use the version on the online Learning Zone talkaboutalcohol.com

 Choose a mixture of activities using the teacher notes and worksheets You and the Law, Drink Driving and Drinking and driving don’t mix, (Teacher Workbook pages 65 – 72).
 Use either the BBC2 Just a Few Drinks clip – Jordans story (For more information see the teacher notes and a lesson plan, page 80 and 83 – 87 Teacher Workbook) or a short clip from Dorset Police Staying out of trouble.
 Use the Just a Few Drinks activity in our online Learning Zone, talkaboutalcohol.com